Peter Hitchens: Russia and Ukraine

-In 2010 Hitchens argued that Crimea should be part of Russia rather than Ukraine, stating that the peninsula is historically Russian.
+In 2010, Hitchens argued that Crimea should be part of Russia rather than Ukraine, stating that the peninsula is historically Russian.
 In November 2022 he said that there exists a "virulent" nationalism in Ukraine, and that it is easier "to be a non-Scot in Scotland" than "an ethnic Russian in Ukraine" due to the "ugly strain of Ukrainian nationalism that made life difficult for ethnic Russians in Ukraine."

 Hitchens has stated that Ukraine should not join NATO.
 He is also against providing military aid to Ukraine, having stated: "The conflict in Ukraine was always unnecessary.
 It has done nothing but harm to Ukraine and Ukrainians.
 Ukraine has been used as a battering ram in someone else's quarrel."
 Hitchens called for peace negotiations between Ukraine and Russia.

 Hitchens has been a vocal supporter of the pro-Russian British journalist Graham Phillips in his fight against being sanctioned by the government of the United Kingdom.
 Although expressing criticism of Phillips and his work, Hitchens has been strongly critical of the British government, describing Phillips's fight against sanctions as "liberty fighting tyranny" and "one of the most important court cases of our time".
-Writing in support of Phillips, and Julian Assange, in March 2024 Hitchens described Phillips as a "prisoner of the (UK) state".
+Writing in support of Phillips and Julian Assange in March 2024 Hitchens described Phillips as a "prisoner of the (UK) state".

+Lucy Letby

+Hitchens has questioned the safety of the conviction of Lucy Letby.